 Making files accessible to your group members

 As noted above, by default the group associated with anything in your home or scratch directory is a general group and not your FCA or condo group.
-So you probably first want to make a given directory owned by the group of interest.
+So you probably first want to make a given directory owned by the (FCA or condo) group of interest.
+The next lines do that and ensure that future files/directories will also be in 'somegroup'.

 chown username:somegroup ~username/mydir # now mydir is in 'somegroup'